barthy-koeln/scroll-snap-slider/README.md

 slider.scrollTimeout = 50 // Sets a shorter timeout to detect scroll end

-// Dispatch 'slide-pass' events as around the center of each slide slider.roundingMethod = Math.round
+// Dispatch 'slide-pass' events around the center of each slide slider.roundingMethod = Math.round

 // Dispatch 'slide-pass' events as soon as the next one is visible